-The Knjaževac Business Incubator Centre (BIC Knjaževac) was established in May 19, 2005 as the first Business Incubator in Serbia with initial funding coming via ENTRANSE Project - CHF/USAID, and OSCE.
+The Knjaževac Business Incubator Centre (BIC Knjaževac) was established in May 19, 2005 as the first Business Incubator in Serbia with initial funding coming via the ENTRANSE project and OSCE.
 The Incubator assists the creation and development of the SME sector in the municipality of Knjaževac.
-It is a non-profit initiative launched by the Knjaževac-based NGO Timok Klub and this model of
+It is a non-profit initiative launched by the Knjaževac, based at NGO Timok Klub.